Arronk/My-Coding-Journey/log.md

 Had some good fun learning about paper.js and playing around with the examples on their website with my kids.
 Did not get time to finish the exercise as
 I hit a brickwall trying to figure out how to get correct syntax highlighting in Sublime Text 3 for paperscript.
 After well over an hour of troubleshooting I gave up and will just resort to using a different text editor like Notepad++ or VS Code when using paperscript in future.

+## Day 12: 21.04.2018

+### Progress: The project did not turn out to be so quick!

+Spent a good amount of time hitting my head against a brick wall trying to read through docs and have the canvas display a 10  x 10 purple grid of circles using paperJS.
+I managed to get it working but on looking at the solution video was disappointed with how simple the solution was.

+## Day 13: 22.04.2018

+### Progress: Finished off the Project and loaded it onto Codepen

+Finished the paperJS project and loaded it up to codepen.
+Had a lot of issue trying to figure out how to get sound files hosting and working on codepen but I got there in the end.
+Also had a bit of a hard time figuring out how to have the document running on localhost to get rid of the error messages.
+I managed to get that one sorted as well once I realised something was not enabled.
+Back end part of the course starts next which I'm really looking forward too.